ShabbirHussain7/test-cpl-web/assets/cca-B5I1MiGz.md

 _This post highlights findings discussed in the [FOCI 2025](https://foci.community) paper [Is Custom Congestion Control a Bad Idea for Circumvention Tools?](https://www.petsymposium.org/foci/2025/foci-2025-0001.php)._

-# Should Circumvention Tools Use Custom Congestion Control?

 ## Introduction

 Circumvention tools are lifelines for users in censored regions, enabling access to the open web by tunneling traffic through proxies outside restrictive borders.
 However, these tools often operate in adverse conditions—bandwidth-constrained, lossy networks where traditional protocols struggle to maintain usability.
 In response, some tools now incorporate custom congestion control algorithms (CCAs) designed to aggressively sustain high throughput despite severe packet loss.